DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

   Explore how you can get into teaching without a degree by taking an undergraduate course to gain qualified teacher status (QTS) alongside a degree.
 related_content:
-    Is teaching right for me? : "/is-teaching-right-for-me" 5 reasons to attend a Get Into Teaching event : "/blog/5-reasons-to-attend-a-get-into-teaching-event" Funding your training : "/funding-and-support"
+    Is teaching right for me? : "/is-teaching-right-for-me" Get Into Teaching events what to expect : "/events/about-get-into-teaching-events" Funding your training : "/funding-and-support"
     Teach in further education without a degree : "https://www.teach-in-further-education.campaign.gov.uk"
 external_content: